E90: Human Beings as Subjects in Research

 Responsible FS Committee: Research Policy Committee

-Office Responsible for Administration: Vice President for Research and HSC Vice Chancellor for Research
+Office Responsible for Administration: Vice President for Research and HSC Vice President for Research

 In the oversight of all Human Subjects Research, the University of New Mexico (UNM) as a whole, is committed to protecting the rights and welfare of participants in Human Subjects Research consistent with the ethical principles outlined in the April 18, 1979, report of The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research titled “Ethical Principles and Guidelines for the Protection of Human Subjects of Research,” also known as “The Belmont Report”: